According to Addison Group, only 18% of employers rank cover letters as important.

 6. Start with what they don't know.

-Your cover letter should never directly restate what’s already listed on your resume -- it should offer something new, expand on what the employer already knows about you, and offer new details about what you can bring to the company.
-Impress employers by telling them something about your skills or experiences they don’t already know.
+Your cover letter should never directly state what they already know -- or restate what's already listed on your resume.
+Instead, start your cover letter by offering something new, expanding on what the employer already knows about you, and presenting new details about what you can bring to the company.
+Impress employers by telling them something about your skills or experiences they don't already know.

 To offer new information not displayed on his resume, one of my colleagues at HubSpot wrote this cover letter introduction: "My resume will tell you I'm Content Marketing Certified.
 Your records will tell you I've interviewed for a few different HubSpot positions in the past.
 What neither one will tell you is that I've been working with your customer success team to build a new campaign strategy for my company--one of your latest (and largest) clients."